 Gunmen must create themselves a weapon by level 4.
 If they do not manage to do this they are unable to purchase any gunmen skills until the task is completed.

-Speed Dodge, Reactive Ability
+Evasion, Reactive Ability

-This skill improves a defender roll for 1 cp by their CPB.
+This skill improves a defender roll for 1 CP by their CPB.

 Accuracy, Instant Ability

-Gunman's next basic attack gains attacker bonus for 1 cp by their CPB.
+Gunman's next basic attack gains attacker bonus for 1 CP by their CPB.

 Quick Draw, Passive Ability